alexiglad/alexiglad.github.io/_posts_in_progress/2025-06-19-era_of_generalization.md

 Status: *[Work in Progress], self-reflective, heavy sarcasm/bad humor*

-I recently wrote the best paper of all time, called "[Energy-Based Transformers are Scalable Learners and Thinkers](https://energy-based-transformers.github.io/static/pdfs/paper.pdf)".
+I recently wrote a paper called "[Energy-Based Transformers are Scalable Learners and Thinkers](https://energy-based-transformers.github.io/static/pdfs/paper.pdf)".
 As someone who spends too much time thinking, I like to reflect on everything I do, and therefore, I reflected on learnings from this paper.
 I think reflecting in this manner is important for not only growing as a person but also for anticipating the future.

 The TLDR of the paper (taken from the [blog here](https://alexiglad.github.io/blog/2025/ebt/)) is that a new model type called **Energy-Based Transformers** outscaled the existing paradigm (feed-forward Transformers) while also generalizing reasoning capabilities and generalizing to new data better.
 This is some pretty cool stuff given most of it had never been done before in AI.